 In the case of this research, this is the appropriate step to take as the rest of the source code is not needed.
 Since the long term goal of this research is to use automated verification of comments through machine learning it is important to ensure that the initial variables being given to the machine learning algorithm are as accurate as possible, to this end a manual verification approach was decided by reviewing thousands of lines of comments term by term.

-The entire process of manual verification covered a spread of 2935 lines of comments from amongst the 20 different projects and covers a mix of all four languages selected for this project.
+The entire process of manual verification covered a spread of 2,935 lines of comments from amongst the 20 different projects and covers a mix of all four languages selected for this project.
 We have decided that it is best to verify all comments on a line by line basis, this is to include block comments on a line to line basis, the reason for reviewing even block comments in this manner is that it is very possible to have a block comment that is a mix of both commented out code and standard English prose.
 The manual verification process took a total of 185 hours both of initial review and double verification over the course of two months.
 The results of this manual verification have been stored inside a data artifact in the form of a 7-column csv file for ease of use and the sake of future research regarding this topic.

 Figure 1 Block Comment Sample